Join us in 2024 as we present ten stellar spoken story arts events.

 2024 Commission Recipient

-This year’s commission is supported by John Deupree and Sally Reynolds, Commission Producing Donors.
+This year’s commission was supported by John Deupree and Sally Reynolds, Commission Producing Donors.

 Join us in November as Speak brings its second story commission to life!
 Click here for details on the process.
 Our 2024 commission recipient is Rachelle Dart.